 Your yachting career will likely begin with daywork: Single, one-off jobs for a bit of cash and a nugget of valuable experience.
 You might even get called back.
 Emily Warburton-Adams from Bravo's Below Deck has a fantastic guide to daywork on her website.

 It’s time to nail the interview!

-Much like CVs, job interviews can be a little different in the superyacht industry.
-We go more in-depth into this topic in our How to succeed in a yacht job interview article, where you’ll learn what’s typically expected of yacht crew candidates at interview, amongst essential tips for the big day.
+As a first-time yachtie, expecting a job offer for every interview you attend is probably unrealistic, but with some simple guidelines and advice, you can ensure you’re as well prepared as you possibly can be.
+Much like crew CVs, crew job interviews can be a little different in the superyacht industry.
+We go more in-depth on this topic in our How to succeed in a yacht job interview article, where you’ll learn what’s typically expected of yacht crew candidates at interview, amongst essential tips for the big day.

 There are easier jobs to find in the world than a superyacht crew role – we all know that – but the amazing stories and experiences we hear from past and present crew are a testament to how those who put the hard work in really do reap the rewards.

 You can take a look at our crew agents listings here on Yachtingpages.com, for agencies that can greatly assist in your search for a career in yachting, or browse crew training companies for courses you'll need to get into the industry.

 We wish all prospective crew the very best of luck in their job search!

 Get started in your superyacht career; search for crew agents or crew training companies on Yachtingpages.com, or join us on our social media channels for more yachting tips and advice.